Off the charts in terms of the comfort and support it can provide. Stands out for its very large size, which caters to

 We don’t accept free products or manufacturer perks in exchange for a good review; we do our own research, take advice from experts in the field, and listen to feedback from current owners.
 That lets us give you the unbiased product information you need and want.

-So, if you’re in the market for a body pillow, and just want to choose one in a hurry, consider the five options in the product list above.
+So, if you’re in the market for a body pillow, and just want to choose one in a hurry, consider tone of the product the products we've highlighted.

 But if you’d like to learn more about these flexible support pillows in general, including how to choose and use them, read on.
 Up ahead: a great night of sleep.